morganokpara/morganokpara.github.io/projects.md

 - Hosts and how they interact with their microbial communities.
-- Investigating the transmission and acquisition patterns of human microbiota.
+- Transmission and acquisition patterns of microbiota.
-- Microbiome influences pathogen virulence and antibiotic resistance.
+- Microbiome influence on pathogen virulence and antibiotic resistance.